Carl Ballantine: Early life and career

-Ballantine was cast in several movies, including McHale's Navy (1964), Penelope (1966), Speedway (1968), The Shakiest Gun in the West (1968), The World's Greatest Lover (1977), Just You and Me, Kid (1979), Disney's The North Avenue Irregulars (1979) and Billy Crystal’s directorial debut, Mr. Saturday Night (1992), and in numerous television series, including the ABC sitcom McHale's Navy (1962–1966), in which he played Lester Gruber, one of the PT boat sailors known for his hucksterism and wild schemes.
-He was a supporting player on the show, working with stars Ernest Borgnine, Joe Flynn and Tim Conway.
+Ballantine was cast in several films, including McHale's Navy (1964), Penelope (1966), Speedway (1968), The Shakiest Gun in the West (1968), The World's Greatest Lover (1977), Just You and Me, Kid (1979), Disney's The North Avenue Irregulars (1979) and Billy Crystal’s directorial debut, Mr. Saturday Night (1992), and in numerous television series, including the ABC sitcom McHale's Navy (1962–1966), in which he played Lester Gruber, one of the PT boat sailors known for his hucksterism and wild schemes.
+He was a supporting player on the show, working with stars Ernest Borgnine, Joe Flynn, and Tim Conway.

 An early television role cast him as magician Al Henderson, working the 53rd precinct Christmas party for brother-in-law Officer Toody in episode 15 of the first season of Car 54, Where Are You?, originally airing December 24, 1961.
 He also guest-starred on The Partridge Family, I Dream of Jeannie as a used car salesman, and on The Monkees episode "The Audition" which aired on January 23, 1967.
 In 1971, he appeared as Matty Ryan on "The Men From Shiloh" (rebranded name for the TV western The Virginian) in the episode titled "The Politician."
 He appeared on CHiPs as magician "The Great Marvello", in the episode "Rustling", which aired January 28, 1978.
-In 1973 he appeared as Dr. Hankim in The Girl Most Likely to....
+In 1973, he appeared as Dr. Hankim in The Girl Most Likely to....
 His last feature film appearance was in Aimee Semple McPherson, a 2006 biopic about the female evangelist.

 Ballantine made his only appearance on Broadway as Lycus the slave merchant in the 1972 revival of A Funny Thing Happened on the Way to the Forum starring Phil Silvers.
 He was also a frequent panelist/judge on The Gong Show, even appearing on the series finale of the NBC daytime version.

-In later years, he was a recurring voice artist on Garfield and Friends, usually as Al J. Swindler, a purveyor of shoddy merchandise.
+In later years, he was a recurring voice artist on Garfield and Friends, primarily as Al J. Swindler, a purveyor of shoddy merchandise.